Koha backup is not only a technical task. It is the safety plan for your library system.

 Post-Restore Testing Checklist

 Do not stop after the command line says the restore is complete.
-Test the system like a staff member and a patron.

 | Area to Test | What to Check |